metadata toggle

 Owners should be advised to consult their veterinary surgeon if their dog shows the following signs after treatment with the veterinary medicinal product:

 Nor-steroids are used in humans to induce abortion.
 Accidental injection may be a particular hazard to women who are pregnant, intending to become pregnant or whose pregnancy status is unknown.
-Care should be taken by the veterinary surgeon when handling the product and the person restraining the dog to avoid accidental injection.
-Pregnant women should administer the product with caution.
-This is an oil-based product that may cause prolonged local reactions at the site of injection.
-In case of accidental injection, seek urgent medical advice and show the doctor this warning.
+Care should be taken by the veterinary surgeon when handling the veterinary medicinal product and the person restraining the dog to avoid accidental injection.
+Pregnant women should administer the veterinary medicinal product with caution.
+This is an oil-based veterinary medicinal product that may cause prolonged local reactions at the site of injection.
+In case of accidental selfinjection, ingestion, spillage onto skin and/or eyes, seek medical advice immediately and show the package leaflet or the label to the physician.

 Women of child-bearing age should avoid contact with the veterinary medicinal product or wear disposable plastic gloves when administering the veterinary medicinal product.